FmoOliveira/RoadToCSharp/C# Flow Control.md

     }
     ```

-    Breaking down the condition into descriptive Boolean variables improves readability and makes the logic easier to understand.

 2. **Avoid Nested `if` Statements**
     While nesting `if` statements can sometimes be necessary, excessive nesting makes the code hard to follow.
 Instead of deeply nested `if` blocks, consider **guard clauses**—an early return or exit strategy that reduces nesting, which make your code flatter and easier to read.

     **Before:**

     ```csharp
     if (user != null)
     {